-The complaint in the second Rule 30(2) notice is inextricably linked to [14] the first notice since it speaks to the supplementary affidavit filed by NWK with its application for default judgment in terms of rule 31(5), rule 46 and rule 46A.
-The applicant complains that this constitutes an irregular step because he has caused correspondence with prejudice to be sent to NWK.
-The correspondent attached to the second notice emails exchanged between the alludes to parties legal representatives in respect of the service and filing of the plea and the notice of bar.
-This correspondence speaks to procedural steps which in any event already had to occur, that is the filing of the plea which was not done and the service of the notice of bar.
-Nothing turns on this correspondence which is remotely relevant to Rule 30(2).
+- [14] The complaint in the second Rule 30(2) notice is inextricably linked to the first notice since it speaks to the supplementary affidavit filed by NWK in support of its application for default judgment in terms of Rule 31(5), Rule 46 and Rule 46A.
+The applicants complain that this constitutes an irregular step since they have caused correspondence with prejudice to be sent to NWK.
+The correspondence attached to the second notice alludes to emails exchanged between the parties' legal representatives in respect of the service and filing of the plea and the notice of bar.
+This correspondence speaks to procedural steps which the applicants failed to take when they failed to file their plea.
+Nothing turns on this correspondence which is relevant to Rule 30(2). - [15] Save for relying on the correspondence with prejudice allegedly sent to NWK, the complaint is shrouded in mystery.
+Nothing in the complaint speaks to NWK being required to withdraw either its supplementary affidavit or the application for default judgment in toto.

-- [15] Save for relying on the correspondence with prejudice allegedly sent to NWK, the complaint of the applicant is shrouded in mystery.
-Nothing in the complaint speaks to NWK being required to withdraw either its supplementary affidavit or the application for default judgment in toto. - [16] The second Rule 30(2) notice of the applicant is in fact irregular and stands to be dismissed as a valid complaint against NWK.
+[16] The second Rule 30(2) notice of the applicant is in fact irregular and does not disclose a valid complaint against NWK.